-Potentially liable parties vary depending on the cause of the aircraft accident.
+When considering fault in an airplane accident in Georgia, potentially liable parties may vary, depending on the cause of the aircraft accident.
 The owner and operator of the aircraft, the manufacturer of the aircraft, and the companies responsible for maintenance of the aircraft may each or all be liable in certain circumstances.
-The federal government insofar as its activities are related to aviation activity can also have some responsibility.
+The federal government, insofar as its activities are related to aviation activity, may also have some responsibility.

-Pilot error is a frequent factor which causes aircraft crashes and injury accidents.
-Also, trouble with the aircraft or its components can also contribute to the crash or failure and thus contribute to the severity of injuries suffered by passengers.
-In these cases, the manufacturer of the vessel, the manufacturer the component parts, or the airline itself may share legal responsibility for the crashes and for the injuries caused accident under the legal theory of strict liability.
+Pilot error is a frequent factor in aircraft crashes and airplane injury accidents.
+Trouble with the aircraft or its components may also contribute to the crash or failure, and thus contribute to the severity of injuries suffered by passengers.
+In these cases, the manufacturer of the vessel, the manufacturer the component parts, or the airline itself may share legal responsibility for the crashes and for the injuries sustained by passengers and crew.